 - There is still a lien holder with no “Lien Satisfied” stamp on the Title.
 It means they still owe the bank

 Check out the used car sale laws and procedures of transferring title in your state.
 Next, fill out the back of the title to register the car in your name with the state.
 There is also a box to enter the selling price.
 People like to write in a much smaller amount for the car than they actually paid in an effort to avoid paying a high tax bill.
 I advise against this, your state is not stupid.
 Their systems tells them the blue book value of the car.
 If you paid $7,000 for a car then claimed you paid only $2,000, the computer flags down the Department of Revenue, and they’ll send you a nasty letter stating that they know the car is worth $7,000.
 Time to pay up!

 Drive Home With Your Car

-If you purchased the 25 report package from AutoCheck, re-run the report on the car you bought before your package expires.
-This will catch any last minute title issues that could have popped up days before you bought the car.
-In some states it can take over a month for their information to propagate to the AutoCheck databases.
+If you purchased the 5-report package from CarVertical, re-run the report on the car you bought before your package expires.
+This will catch any last-minute title issues that could have popped up days before you bought the car.
+In some states, it can take over a month for their information to propagate to the VinHistory databases.
 The seller could have rebuilt the title a week before you bought it so it might not show up in a title check for a month.

 5. Buy an Extended Warranty for Your Used Car

 CarBuyingTips.com has researched the best car warranty sites and found the ones that are known to pay claims.
-We recommend the unique compete model offered by CARCHEX.
-Make sure that you read our chapter on buying an Extended Warranty or you’ll end up paying too much.
-It is especially important to protect yourself if you buy a 3 or 4 year old used car.
-This is the time frame where the manufacturer’s warranty expires.
+We recommend the unique competitive model offered by CARCHEX.
+Make sure you have understood the benefits of the Extended Warranty or you’ll end up paying too much.
+It is especially important to protect yourself if you buy a 3 or 4-year-old used car.
+This is the time frame when the manufacturer’s warranty expires.
 Unless you buy an extended warranty, you are risking large repair expenses.